FIRST-TIME MANAGERS’ TRAINING PROGRAMS

-- Firstly, understanding the competencies required in the near future, related to technical, functional, and behavioral competencies.
+- Understanding the competencies required in the near future, related to technical, functional, and behavioral competencies.

-- Secondly, understanding the dynamics and priorities of these aspiring leaders.
+- Understanding the dynamics and priorities of these aspiring leaders.

-- Thirdly, the ability to develop and deliver measurable and highly effective training programs.
+- The ability to develop and deliver measurable and highly effective training programs.

-- Fourthly, programs where we can develop content or are available for continuous training development.
+- Programs where we can develop content or are available for continuous training development.

-- Lastly, instructional capability in the supervisors of the potential participants.
+- Instructional capability in the supervisors of the potential participants.

 First Time Managers Training